gnome-terminator/docs/source/preferences.rst

 **Solid colour** (default: active)

-  Background of terminal is set to the solid color set in previous *Colours* tab.
+  Background of terminal is set to the solid colour set in previous *Colours* tab.

 **Transparent background** (default: inactive)